EasyHook/EasyHook/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-    You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA

 ## External libraries
 EasyHook includes the UDIS86 library Copyright (c) 2002-2012, Vivek Thampi <vivek.mt@gmail.com>.
 See DirectShared\Disassembler\udis86-LICENSE.txt for license details.
 Minor modifications have been made for it to compile with EasyHook.